Callaway Golf (ELY) Q4 2016 Results - Earnings Call Transcript

 Turning to page 6, market conditions in Asia were also challenging, but we were able to grow our business thanks to the addition of our Japan apparel joint venture as well as strong market share performance in our core business.
 Our full year hard goods share was 15.7%, up 70 basis points year-over-year.
 With the addition of the joint venture, we expect Japan in particular and the region in general to be a source of growth for us in the coming year.

-Moving to page 7, in Europe, both our business and the market overall had an excellent year, although some of this performance is being matched by currency movements.
+Moving to page 7, in Europe, both our business and the market overall had excellent years, although some of this performance is being masked by currency movements.
 Our year-to-date European hard goods market share is at record levels of 22.2%, up 140 basis points year-over-year and we remain the number one brand in that market.

 Turning to page 8, on the product front, we enter 2017 excited about an extensive new lineup of ball, accessories and clubs.
 In particular, we are optimistic regarding core growth in the woods, putter, ball and accessories categories over the next year.
 The hero of our 2017 lineup is our new EPIC driver, which features a proprietary new technology we call jailbreak, which creates a more efficient energy transfer and, thus, faster ball speeds and longer drives.

 It has gotten off to a fast start both on Tour and at retail, including impressive presale numbers.
-It's the most exciting new driver I have ever been part of and, although, it's a little early yet to predict, the technology and the buzz are such that I believe it will provide us nice upside in the driver category.
+It's the most exciting new driver I have ever been part of, and although it's a little early yet to predict, the technology and the buzz are such that I believe it will provide us nice upside in the driver category.

-On the putter side, we're introducing micro-hinge technology in the Odyssey O-works line, a proprietary technology that improves roll quality and, thus, helps make more putts.
+On the putter side, we're introducing micro-hinge technology in the Odyssey O-works line, a proprietary technology that improves roll quality and thus helps make more putts.
 I'm expecting we will gain share in this category as well.
 In the ball category, we're introducing Chrome Soft X, a companion ball to our highly successful Chrome Soft product that has been so successful over the last two years.
 The addition balances and completes our Tour ball offering in a manner recognizable and understood by most avid golfers.

-In the accessories category, we have strengthened our Callaway Golf line and are now adding the OGIO business and the full year effect of our Callaway apparel joint venture in Japan.
+In the accessories category, we have strengthened our Callaway Golf line and are now adding the OGIO business in the full year effect of our Callaway apparel joint venture in Japan.
 We also have fantastic new irons, wedges, fairway woods and hybrids, but for the sake of brevity, I won't go into these now, but will instead refer you to our website to learn more.

 Moving to page 9, operationally, we are very pleased with our performance.
-However, perhaps more importantly, I believe we're increasingly well positioned for the future.
+However, perhaps even more importantly, I believe we're increasingly well positioned for the future.
 We believe we are number one in golf clubs on a global basis.
 Our strength here is a summation of a well rounded performance across all categories and is being driven by proprietary technology as well as strength in the key areas of operations, distribution, marketing and Tour.

 Our golf ball business has been steadily growing.
 It is now our most profitable category as a percentage of sales.
 Additionally, at only 13.8% U.S. market share, we believe we have more runway in this category.
 Our gear and accessory category is now, with the addition of both the Japan apparel JV and OGIO, a very significant category and poised for further growth.